darktable-org/dtdocs/content/module-reference/processing-modules/spot-removal.md

 Use the shape-specific controls to adjust each shape's size, border width, and other attributes.

 Right-click on a shape to delete it.

+This module is equivalent to the "cloning" tool in the [_retouch_](./retouch.md) module; see the description of the cloning tool for additional details and examples.
+If _spot removal_ produces unsatisfactory results, you may want to try the "heal" tool in _retouch_ instead.